List of Emmerdale characters introduced in 2015: Tess Harris

 Tess and her friend Chloe go out for the evening.
 Tess meets Paddy and he tells her about his recent problems with Aaron Livesy (Danny Miller) and they have sex in her car.
 Paddy begins to show remorse for what he did and decides not to contact her again.
-She appears as the teaching assistant of Paddy's stepson Leo Goskirk and befriends Rhona Goskirk (Zoe Henry).
+She appears as the teaching assistant of Paddy's stepson Leo Goskirk and befriends Rhona Goskirk (Zoë Henry).
 This annoys Paddy and they try to avoid each other.
 Tess then decides to leave her job at Leo's school, but after Leo throws a tantrum, Paddy tells Tess to return and forget about what happened between them.

 Tess returns to her job as a teaching assistant and she starts her friendship with Paddy again.
 She has a heart-to-heart with Paddy that her husband, Pierce, never has the time for her due to his job and has no feelings for him anymore.
 She buys a pregnancy test and it turns out to be negative.
 She reveals that she wanted to have children, whilst Pierce didn't, causing their marriage to deteriorate.
 Paddy and Tess then have sex again and agree to start an affair.
 An unaware Rhona asks Tess to be one of their references as they want to adopt a child.
 When the social worker tells Rhona and Paddy that she has heard some worrying feedback, he accuses Tess, but she denies it angrily and Paddy later learns that Aaron was responsible.
 In revenge, Tess starts flirting with his best friend Marlon Dingle (Mark Charnock), but he does not take it seriously.
 She later admits that she is a married woman and decides to call off the relationship with Marlon.

 Tess starts to become connected to Paddy again and invites him for a hotel break.
 At the hotel, Paddy rejects Tess and admits that he would not continue the affair due to his love for Rhona.
 Paddy then meets Rhona at the hotel and Tess almost exposes their affair.
 Tess later tells Paddy that she would expose their affair and announces to him that she would leave Pierce to start a new life with him.
 Tess and Paddy argue again, and Tess decides to tell Rhona and after phoning her to meet her, she walks across the road, but is struck by Kirin Kotecha's (Adam Fielding) car at speed and is left for dead.
 However, Megan Macey (Gaynor Faye) stops her car and notices Tess in the middle of the road.
 Paddy and Rhona arrive and Paddy stays with her, while Rhona helps a shocked Megan.
 Tess then regains consciousness and tells Paddy she loves him.
 He tells her he loves her too.
 Shortly after, the ambulance arrives and Tess is admitted to hospital.
 Her husband Pierce Harris (Jonathan Wrather) turns up, and is told that she died during surgery.